 MATH 105, MATH 106, MATH 107, or a course at or above the level of college algebra.
 Must be completed within the first 15 credits with UMUC.
 Placement test required.

 Note: MATH 107 is required for some programs.
 Students should refer to the specific program.

 VI.
-Library Research (1 cr.):
+Interdisciplinary or Emerging Issues (1 cr.):

 LIBS 150 Information Literacy and Research Methods must be completed within the first 15 credits with UMUC.